Mid Mountains Legal Blog

 Anthony Steel

-Family court orders non compliance (also known as breach of family court orders) is a serious offence.
+Non compliance with (also known as breach of) family court orders is a serious offence.

-What is non compliance of Family Court orders?
+What is non compliance with orders?

-A family court order is legally binding on all parties involved.
 Family court orders non compliance occurs when a party has contravened a court order.
 The action of offending or breaking a law is known as contravention.

 Federal Circuit and Family Court of Australia (FCFCOA) orders may be parenting orders or financial orders (also known as property orders).
 Both types of orders are legally binding on all parties to the orders.